Exporting to Windows with the WebView2 wrapper

 This tutorial is licensed under CC BY 4.0.
 Please refer to the license text if you wish to reuse, share or remix the content contained within this tutorial.

-Construct can export your project as a traditional Windows desktop app using Microsoft Edge WebView2.
+Construct can export your project as a Windows desktop app using Microsoft Edge WebView2.
 This is basically a copy of the Microsoft Edge browser engine that is built in to Windows.
 Note Microsoft Edge is based on the same Chromium browser engine as is used by Chrome.
-In other words it's very much like having your project run in Edge or Chrome, but without the user needing to have a specific browser installed on their computer, and without the browser parts showing like the address bar so it looks like a native app.
-Also since the exported files don't need to include a full browser engine (like NW.js does), it's a very lightweight export option with minimal file size overhead.
+In other words it's very much like having your project run in Edge or Chrome, but without the user needing to have a specific browser installed on their computer, and without the browser parts showing like the address bar so it looks like a traditional desktop app.
+It's also a very lightweight export option with minimal file size overhead as it does not need to bundle a browser engine.
 This tutorial covers how to use this export option.

 Exporting